 4. Make sure there isn't another type of conflict with the number you're texting.

-Some 3-digit short codes won't work in some regions because they're assigned to city or government services already.
-Try calling the short code to see if it connect or if you can make and receive calls from that short code on another GSM device.
-If not, then the short code is the issue.
+Some 3-digit shortcodes won't work in some regions because they're assigned to city or government services already.
+Try calling the shortcode to see if it connects or if you can make and receive calls from that shortcode on another GSM phone.
+If not, then the shortcode is the issue.
 If so, keep troubleshooting.